-This all started with a dream.
+This all started with a dream in 2012.
 I'm not a big-time sci-fi nut but this particular dream featured guest appearances by Superman and Darth Vader.

 It started with the scene from Superman (played by Christopher Reed) as he sought guidance and advice from his father (Marlon Brando) in the ice crystals.
 His father of course had lived on a distant planet and had long been deceased but was sharing his words of wisdom and encouragement.
 The dream then cut to Star Wars, the climactic scene where Darth Vader shocked us all by chillingly telling Luke – "I am your father."

 Anyone could have had this same dream and ignored it but I was inspired as the idea hit me.
 I realized during the dream sequence that we live in an incredible time with digital media and its various types and tools that our memories and family stories could literally live FOREVER!
 That future generations in a family could actually learn about who we were as human beings by "playing" and "interacting" with the digital mementos we leave behind in a private and secure way.

 Apart from the dream, you should know more about me.
 I'm the kid in my family who has always loved family slideshows and the stories we tell, retell, and even embellish each time.
 As a child of the '60s and '70s, I grew up in a house where we ate dinner at the kitchen table practically every night and while it was unspoken, we were expected to engage in meaningful conversation with one another.
 Looking back, our dinner table dialogues were the magical ritual and dynamic where the bonds of our family formed as I know it did and does for other families too.